 In general, use the latest version of WinPE to deploy Windows.
-If you are using customized WinPE for Windows 10 images, you may prefer to continue using your existing Windows PE image and run the latest version of DISM from a network location.
+If you are using customized WinPE for Windows 10 or Windows 11 images, you may prefer to continue using your existing Windows PE image and run the latest version of DISM from a network location.
 To learn more, see Copy DISM to Another Computer.

 Notes on running Windows Setup in Windows PE: